How to create a website with WordPress in 2021

 Register your domain name with SiteGround

-Once you have chosen a package you will be taken to a page where you can have your own domain name registered.
-The web address where you can be found.
+Once you have chosen a package, you will be taken to a page where you can have your domain name registered—the web address where you can be found.

-If you already have a domain name, then you can click on “I already have a domain”.
-If you do not have a domain name yet, then you can fill in your desired domain name.
+If you already have a domain name, then you can click on “I already have a domain.”
+If you do not have a domain name yet, you can fill in your desired domain name.

 For a US website, I would always go for .com.
 If you have an international website, choose the .com extension.

-You will have to come up with another domain name, because only one person can use a particular name and extension on the Internet.
+You will have to develop another domain name because only one person can use a particular character and extension on the Internet.